Jupiter Hydro Inc.

 Development of the technology in tidal, river and other flows for commercial production are now an engineering and industrial design exercise, where we are utilizing innovative combinations of traditional materials, commercial off the shelf components, the latest generation of lightweight highly efficient generators and new high tech sustainable materials.

-At the 1MW unit scale we believe our costs should place our Levelised Cost of Energy (LCOE) as the lowest in the tidal industry, consistent with the company’s philosophy since its inception,
+At the 1MW unit utility scale we believe our costs should place our Levelized Cost of Energy (LCOE) as the lowest in the tidal industry, consistent with the company’s philosophy since its inception,

 Efficient, cost effective, robust, easy to deploy and highly adaptable in- stream technology.